ieva-balta/FLAMS/README.md

+# Course Project Notice

+This repository is a **modified fork** of [FLAMS](https://github.com/hannelorelongin/FLAMS), created for coursework as part of the **[Integrated Bioinformatics Project I0U20a]** at **[KU Leuven]**.

+The goal of the project was to adapt FLAMS to function with **[UniProt](https://www.uniprot.org/) as primary PTM information source**.
+We have coined this as the version 1.2.0 of FLAMS since the position-based search logic was left the same, only switching the database.
+This project was done by Ieva Baltā (ieva-balta), Maria Jose Caceres Valdiviezo (majocava), and Natasya Limanta (naaattella), under the supervision of Hannelore Login (hannelorelongin).

+To acknowledge contributions clearly, any scripts or modules we modified include our names as additional authors alongside the original author(s).

 # FLAMS: Find Lysine Acylations & other Modification Sites

-A bioinformatics tool to analyze the conservation of post-translational modifications (PTMs), by means of a position-based search against the Compendium of Protein Lysine Modifications (CPLM database) v.4 and the experimental PTM sites in dbPTM.
-FLAMS is available as command-line tool and as a [web service](https://www.biw.kuleuven.be/m2s/cmpg/research/CSB/tools/flams/).
+A bioinformatics tool to analyze the conservation of post-translational modifications (PTMs), by means of a position-based search against UniProt entries that contain PTM information and are a part of [entries with experimental evidence at protein level](https://www.uniprot.org/help/protein_existence) and where the feature [Evidence Code Ontology (ECO) identifiers](https://www.uniprot.org/help/evidences) are 0000269, 0000314, 0007744, or 0007829.

 # Table of contents